How Early 401K Withdrawals Can Affect Your Tax Return

 When you take money out of your 401(k) early, you also will likely have to pay a penalty for doing so on top of paying the taxes already discussed.
 Most often, the penalty you’ll pay to the IRS is 10% of what you withdraw from your retirement account.
 So, if you take $10,000 out of your 401(k), you will have to pay the IRS an additional $1,000 for the early withdrawal penalty.

 There are some exceptions to the early penalty rule that you should be aware of.
 In these cases, you can take out as much as you need without penalty:

 Even if you qualify for one of these exceptions and your early withdrawal penalty is waived, you will still be responsible for the additional income taxes.
-So keep this in mind before withdrawing and make plans to pay the tax.
+So keep this in mind before withdrawing from 401(k) fidelity and make plans to pay the tax.

-An early withdrawal from your 401K can be tempting, especially if you are experiencing a difficult financial time.
+An early withdrawal from your 401(k) can be tempting, especially if you are experiencing a difficult financial time.
 Calculating whether the benefits of having the money early outweigh the potential tax implications is a difficult one.
-If you are unsure what is in your best interest, you may want to consider seeking some help and advice for how to proceed.
+If you are unsure what is in your best interest, you may want to consider seeking some help and advice on how to proceed.

 Success Tax Relief specializes in giving sound, honest advice to taxpayers.
 We’ll help you weigh all possible pros and cons so you can make an informed decision.
 We can also help you plan ahead if you decide to take an early withdrawal so that there is no reason to panic come tax time!

-If you have questions about an early withdrawal and want to consult a tax professional, give us a call now at 877-825-1179.
+If you have questions about an early withdrawal and want to consult a tax professional, contact us before you make a move with your 401(k).